mooxphp/moox/_apps/tallui-website/README.md

 This is the TallUI Website.
 You can clone this repo and run it locally to see, how our website was built.

+W-I-P - the current coming-soon website is html-only, see ../_others/tallui-coming-soon.

 ## Requirements

 Prior to installing Laravel 9 you need